benchristel/OGTRTA/README.md

 ## Description

 This section presents a "reference implementation" of OGTRTA—a language designed according to OGTRTA conventions.
 To avoid confusion, the reference language is called English.

+### Overall Typology

+OGTRTA is a "reversible" grammar: all the production rules can be reversed to get a language with the opposite word order.
+The basic supported word orders are head-initial VOS and head-final SOV.
+OGTRTA languages can implement transformations can move the subject to the opposite end of the sentence, so SVO and OVS word orders are also possible.

+The other two possible word orders, VSO and OSV, are not directly supported, but can be achieved using clitic subject pronouns or noun incorporation.

 ### Noun Phrases